syonzon/Big-Data/README.md

 **Data Warehouse Exploration & Hadoop Integration Report**

 **Objective**
-This project focuses on exploring publicly available datasets from different data- warehouse repositories and understanding how to interact with, clean, and analyze raw data.
+This project focuses on exploring publicly available datasets from different data-warehouse repositories and understanding how to interact with, clean, and analyze raw data.
 The exercise also involves experimenting with Hadoop to process datasets efficiently.

 **Technologies Used**

 •	Apache Hadoop: Used for distributed storage (though primarily interacted with locally in this setup) and for executing MapReduce jobs (via MRJob).

 •	Apache Spark: Employed for interactive data analysis and running SQL queries on the dataset, offering more flexibility and speed compared to traditional MapReduce for iterative analysis.

 •	Python: Used for scripting, orchestrating the data processing steps, and writing the MRJob script.

 •	MRJob: A Python library for writing MapReduce jobs that can run on Hadoop.

 •	PySpark: The Python API for Apache Spark.

 **Data Source**